 - Take food with you; nuts, seeds, homemade trail mix, raisins, fruit, and raw vegetables all travel well and don't need refrigeration.
 If you have this food available, you're more likely to eat it—and save money!

 - Beans and lentils are high in fiber and vitamins.
-The canned varieties are just fine (be sure to look for no-salt-added).
+The canned varieties are just fine (be sure to look for no salt added).
 Many types don't have a strong flavor and can be added to specific recipes.

 - Let your vegetables take up half of your plate before you put other foods on it.
 It may help to keep portion sizes in check.

 - Make homemade smoothies.
-I started doing this in the morning and adding at least a cup of greens and frozen fruit along with other ingredients into my mixture.
+I started doing this in the morning and add in at least a cup of greens and frozen fruit along with other ingredients into my mixture.
 By doing this in the morning, not only do I start the day right, it helps me eat more healthfully during the day.

 - See a Registered Dietitian.
 No one is more qualified to dispense diet advice than an RD.
 He or she can help you plan ways to incorporate plant-based foods into your menu tailored to your individual needs.
-If you are or will be participating in the Pritikin program, you will have the opportunity to work with an RD as comprehensive nutrition education and dedicated one on one evaluations with RDs are key features of the Pritikin program.
+If you are or will be participating in the Pritikin program, you will have the opportunity to work with an RD as comprehensive nutrition education and dedicated one-on-one evaluations with RDs are key features of the Pritikin program.

 This article was originally published on February 2020 on Nutrition Pro Consulting, Kim Melton’s website.